Accommodation · Last updated 2 June 2026

 Why Stay in La Linea Instead of Gibraltar?

 Gibraltar has a handful of hotels and they charge for the location.
-A decent double room in Gibraltar typically runs £150 to £250 per night in peak season.
-Cross the border into La Linea and the equivalent room costs €60 to €120 per night.
-For a family spending three or four nights, that saving is significant.
+A decent double room on the Rock typically runs £150 to £250 per night in peak season.
+Cross the border into La Linea and the equivalent room costs €60 to €130 per night.
+For a family spending three or four nights, that saving adds up quickly.

 What to Look for in a Family Hotel in La Linea